Zylon/Tools/README.md

 Another tool that'll let you add custom reactions trough a window, the program can either be placed inside `NadekoBot.v*.**\data` (where the config.json file is located).
 Or somewhere else, and it will ask you about the position of the `config.json` file.

-#Counter
+#Cycle Counter
-This is a mostly useless tool, it will run 1.000.000.000 loops and return you the time spend doing this.
+This is a mostly useless tool, it will run 1.000.000.000 cycles (loops) and return you the time spend doing this.

 Fun fact: